What is the quickest way to go from a medical assistant to RN?

 MA and RN Licensing and Certifications

-- Graduate from an approved nursing education program
+- Completion of an accredited nursing education program.

-- Pass the National Council Licensure Examination (NCLEX-RN)
+- Achievement of a passing score in the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 - *This is an offer for educational opportunities that may lead to employment and not an offer or guarantee of employment and that may help prepare students to meet the licensing or certification requirements of the field they choose to study.
 Students should check with the appropriate licensing or certifying body to make sure the program they apply to will help meet any licensing or certification requirements.
 Students should also consult with a representative from the school they select to learn more about career opportunities in that field.
 Program outcomes vary according to each institution’s specific program curriculum.